wingwii/WsProxy/README.md

 # WsProxy
-Proxy client connections through WebSocket tunnel
+Proxy client connections through WebSocket tunnel, to bypass firewall restriction on client side.
+If you can only connect to internet using HTTP/HTTPS and WebSocket, use this proxy, and then you can connect to everywhere, on any ports.

 There are 2 main components:
 - Http/Https/Socks5 proxy run on client side